 - Maintaining student status while interning, but not for academic credit:

-Career and Professional Development provides two options for undergraduate students who need to maintain student status during an internship that is not for academic credit, and have the enrollment appear on the transcript:
+Career and Professional Development provides options for undergraduate students who need to maintain student status during an internship that is not for academic credit, and have the enrollment appear on the transcript: Learn more about CEIP.

 - Locations and virtual: